azl397985856/leetcode/README.en.md

 - The thinkings and related problems of double-pointers problems?
 - The thinkings and related problems of sliding window problems?
 - The thinkings and related problems of backtracking?
+- The thinkings and related problems of number theory?
+- The thinkings and related problems of bit operations?

+> WIP: the translation of the flashcards are on the way.

+> problems added：#2 #3 #11